Face Masks 101: Benefits, Types & How Often You Should Use One

 Remember, Eminence Organics face masks contain concentrated amounts of beneficial vitamins and nutrients.
 We recommend adding two to three drops of water to your product and warming it between your hands before massaging it into your face -— especially if the product is gel-based.
 This will allow for more slip, easier application and (bonus!) less product waste.

 2. Remember To Include Your Neck & Décolleté

-Most masks can be kept on for 10 to 15 minutes, but the duration can vary from mask to mask.
+Most masks can be kept on for five to 10 minutes, but the duration can vary from mask to mask.
 Some face masks act quickly and can be removed after a short period of time; others can be left on as an overnight treatment to deeply hydrate your skin while you sleep.
-We always advise reviewing the directions to apply your particular product so you know just the right time to remove it.
+We always advise reviewing the label directions to apply your particular product so you know just the right time to remove it.

 4. Remove Gently With A Damp Cloth

 Don’t undo the benefits of your face mask by aggressively scrubbing it off.
 Instead, be delicate with your complexion.
 Use lukewarm water to gently remove the mask from your face.
 If you choose to use a washcloth, ensure it’s clean and has soft fibers that won’t irritate your skin.